 September 2018 saw the approval of interactive gaming certificates to two more casinos.
-SugarHouse Casino and Hollywood Casino are the latest to move forward with brining online gaming to the state of Pennsylvania.
+SugarHouse Casino and Hollywood Casino are the latest to move forward with bringing online gaming to the state of Pennsylvania.

-In addition the PGCB has announced it will allow out-of-state operators to apply for left over interactive gaming certificates calling them Qualified Gaming Entities, or QGE’s.
+In addition the PGCB has announced it will allow out-of-state operators to apply for left over interactive gaming certificates called Qualified Gaming Entities, or QGEs.

 Between October 15 and October 31, QGEs will be able to petition the PGCB for a license.
 All petitioners deemed “qualified” by the PGCB will go into a box to be picked at random.

-In September 2018 the PGCB stated that it cannot predict the likelihood that Pennsylvanian online poker operators will be able to combine their player pools with those in New Jersey, Nevada and Delaware.
-As shared players pools are not expected until the state comes online, there is still hope that shared liquidity will still happen.
+However, in September 2018 the PGCB stated that it cannot predict the likelihood that Pennsylvanian online poker operators will be able to combine their player pools with those in New Jersey, Nevada and Delaware.
+So nothing is definite until it signs the MSIGA.

 As online poker in the state will be associated with a land-based casino, here we take a look at some of the top casinos currently operating in Pennsylvania.